 2.5.
 Counterfactual-reasoning model for confidence formation

-One explanation for the findings from Mazor, Friston, and Fleming (2020) concerns the qualitative differences of detection and discrimination, and more specifically, the unique role of counterfactual reasoning and its interaction with one’s attentional state in detection.
+One explanation for the findings from Mazor, Friston, and Fleming (2020) concerns the qualitative differences between detection and discrimination, and more specifically, the unique role of counterfactual reasoning and its interaction with one’s attentional state in detection.
 Due to the lack of sensory input for absence trials, participants might instead refer to their perceived likelihood of having detected a hypothetical target i.e. the counterfactual situation, in order to make confidence rating for target absence.
 According to this account, the differences of FPC activations in detection and discrimination might reflect a role of this area in referring to an internal hypothetical state.
 This process is expected to be influenced by their current state of attention: participants are likely to give low confidence ratings when they evaluate themselves as less attentive as their judgements about the possibility of the counterfactual situation is less certain and vice versa.
 Behavioural results have supported a role of attention monitoring in subject awareness of performance (Kanai, Walsh, and Tseng 2010).
 People seem to be able to distinguish their correct rejections from misses when the task difficulty arises from competing attention resources in contrast to when it arises from lack of sensory input.
 In discrimination task, it is also found that uncertainty related to attention influences observers’ categorization performance and confidence rating in a Bayesian style (Denison et al. 2018).
 Therefore, the process of a counterfactual reasoning is likely in the absence trials for detection.

 However, it is important to note here that such counterfactual model incorporating attentional control could only account for distinct activations of FPC in ‘No’ responses whereas Mazor, Friston, and Fleming (2020) found similar pattern in ‘Yes’ trials as well.
 Further investigations are therefore needed to confirm the role of counterfactual reasoning in detection and discrimination.